Vico Sotto

+Victor Ma.
+Regis "Vico" Nubla Sotto ([ˈbiko ˈsɔtɔ]; born June 17, 1989) is a Filipino politician who has served as the 12th mayor of Pasig since 2019.
+He previously served as a member of the Pasig City Council for the first district from 2016 to 2019.

+A member of the Sotto family, he studied political science at the Ateneo de Manila University, where he graduated in 2011.
+He entered politics in 2016 when he ran as an independent candidate for councilor and won, serving one term in the local legislature.

+Sotto attracted media attention in 2019 when he defeated Mayor Bobby Eusebio in the mayoral election, ending the Eusebio's 27-year hold on the city's mayoralty on a progressive platform that focused on combating corruption and improving local services.
+Sotto's tenure as mayor has been marked by his government's response to the COVID-19 pandemic in Metro Manila, which was met with positive reception among media.

 Early life and career

 Sotto was born on June 17, 1989, to actor-comedian-host Vic Sotto and actress Coney Reyes, celebrities strongly associated with the noontime variety show Eat Bulaga!.
-The public expected that Sotto would make regular appearances on the show.
-However, he preferred to maintain a low profile with an early interest in government at the age of 10.
+The public expected Sotto would make regular appearances on the show, but he kept a low profile and exhibited an early interest in government at the age of 10.
+He attended preschool at the Philippine Montessori Center with future actress Janine Gutierrez as his classmate.
 Sotto attended Brent International School for most of his grade school and high school.
-He graduated from the Ateneo de Manila University in 2011 with a Bachelor of Arts in Political Science.
-Sotto later pursued a Master of Arts in Public Management at the Ateneo School of Government and graduated in 2018.
+He graduated from the Ateneo de Manila University in 2011 with a Bachelor of Arts in Political Science, and earned a Master of Arts in Public Management from the Ateneo School of Government in 2018.

-In 2018, Sotto received the prestigious YSEALI Professional Fellowship Award.
+In 2018, Sotto received the YSEALI Professional Fellowship Award.
 He did his professional residency at the Iowa Public Information Board as part of the fellowship.

-Prior to entering politics, Sotto taught social science at Arellano University for one semester.
+Before entering politics, Sotto taught social science at Arellano University for one semester.

-Political career
+Early political career

-Pasig City Council (2016–2019)

 Sotto was elected as a member of Sangguniang Panlungsod (City Council) of Pasig in 2016, serving a single term before he was sworn in as Mayor on June 30, 2019.

-As an independent Councilor, Sotto faced stiff opposition from his initiatives, making it difficult for him to introduce legislation.
+As an independent Councilor, Sotto faced stiff opposition to his initiatives, making it difficult for him to introduce legislation.
 He focused his attention on "The Pasig Transparency Mechanism Ordinance," which seeks the disclosure of public records, including financial documents and contracts, upon request by ordinary citizens.
 Upon its passage, it became the first-ever localized version of the freedom of information law in Metro Manila.

-Mayor of Pasig (2019–present)
+Pasig mayoral campaigns

-2019 campaign
+2019

-When Sotto ran for Mayor in Pasig in 2019, he campaigned on a platform called, "Big V" (Big Five) Agenda, which promotes universal healthcare, housing programs, education, public consultation, and anti-corruption efforts.